mattboldt/mattboldt.github.io/_posts/2019-07-25-rails-custom-symbol-serializer.markdown

 categories: rails, ruby symbols
 ---

-Rails comes with some built in model serialziers such as `Array` and `JSON` which transform data from the database into your preferred format.
+Rails comes with some built in model serializers such as `Array` and `JSON` which transform data from the database into your preferred format.
 In some cases, you may have a string column that you'd rather interact with via symbols.

 Find or create a `lib/serializers` directory, then create `symbol_serializer.rb` and add the following: